top of page

 OUTLINE

-Day 3- Tamariki are put back into their class groups and participate in team-building activities before returning to school in coaches at the end of the regular school day.
+Day 3 – Tamariki return to their class groups and take part in further team-building activities before travelling back to school by coach at the end of the regular school day.

 Year 5